kengraf/GenCyber/LessonPlanMonday.md

  - Validate all students have posted their personal story prior to the start of lesson
 ### Hacksplaining
 - Review lessons on [Hacksplaining](https://hacksplaining.com)
-- Students should authenticate to see all lessons.
+- Students must authenticate to see all lessons.
-- The Bug Bounty Hunting uses lessons: Cross-Site Scripting, Reflected XSS, Weak Session ID, Information Leakage, Directory Traversal, and Cross-site Request Forgery.
+- The Bug Bounty Hunting uses the following Hacksplaining lessons: Cross-Site Scripting, Reflected XSS, Weak Session ID, Information Leakage, Directory Traversal, and Cross-site Request Forgery.
 ### GenCyberCoin
  - The instructor can learn how the GenCyberCoin platform works by watching a [12-minute video](https://github.com/vitalyford/gencybercoin).
  - The **instructor** needs to follow the directions for deploying on Heroku.
  - Review the [solutions walkthrough](https://arcadia.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=14f839b7-0dd7-4816-87f8-aa4f013c6ca2)
  - After the system is deployed, login in with “gcsuperuser/gcsuperuser” credentials, change the password.
  - Generate registration code for (admins), normally the instructor and all teaching assistants
- - Generate registration code for (student), a sinlge infinite code works well.
+ - Generate registration code for (students), a single infinite code works well.
- - Add recon questions based on student stories.
+ - Add reconnaissance questions based on student stories.
  - Add items to marketplace
  - Create new badges and activity information as needed.
 ## LESSON DELIVERY